 The 12th century Arab-Norman monument is part of the World Heritage Site

 The sturdy medieval lines of Cefalù’s Cathedral are softened by palm trees and tourist’s shirts are filling the city hall piazza before it.
 The two towers of the wonderful old cathedral stand high over the roofs of the town.
-And above the great rock, the Rocca.
-Dominating all in the apse is the great golden mosaic of the Christ Pantocrator.
+And above all the great rock “la Rocca”.
+Inside the Duomo dominating all in the apse is the great golden mosaic of the Christ Pantocrator.
 It is probably unsurpassed by any other representation of Christ.

 from Palermo Port

 Pick up by your private Driver Guide and board a Premium Mercedes Minivan.
 Enjoy a drive (1h) heading east, following the beautiful north coast to an enchanting area.

-The surround scenery offers many woodland areas that cover most of the protected Madonie Natural Reserve.
-Arrive in Cefalù, a lovely town once was a typical fishing village.
-During a stroll trough the characteristic streets, visit with your private guide the medieval washhouse and the Norman Cathedral from the 12th Century.
-There will be time for lunch in one of the local restaurants, or just a cappuccino and gelato.
+The surrounding scenery offers many woodland areas that cover most of the protected Madonie Natural Reserve.
+Arrive in Cefalù, a lovely town once a typical fishing village.
+During a stroll through the characteristic streets visit with your private guide driver the medieval washhouse and the Norman Cathedral from the 12th Century.
+There will be time for lunch in one of the many local restaurants, or just a cappuccino and gelato.